Made from AISI316L stainless steel

 The front flange is conceived to create an air barrier that cools and protects the front glass from the formation of dust and deposits, especially useful when the housing is located in foundries, near ovens or dusty places.

-To avoid oil and dust particles and to grant clean air for the barrier, a filtering battery is available as optional.
+To avoid oil and dust particles and to provide clean air for the barrier, a filtering battery is available as optional.

 These housings are engineered to ensure the best protection from external agents and to allow an easy installation and maintenance.
 Specifically, the 129LC camera housing is conceived to fit medium size cameras, while the 168LC series is conceived to fit medium/large size camera being its internal diameter 168mm.
 Highest quality materials and production process, together with a modern design and a competitive price, make these housings the best solution to protect cameras installed in the most severe environments.
 IR/Thermal vision camera models available